bhargavi1poyekar/fetch_goldbar/README.md

 ## Challenges:

-1. While trying to reset the bowl grids, I realized that the id of the reset button and result button is same.
+1. While trying to reset the bowl grids, I realized that the ID of the reset button and the result button are the same.
 So I could not directly access it using By.ID, so I had to explore By.CSS_SELECTOR.

-2. While creating the docker file, it was difficult to setup the chromedriver.
+2. While creating the docker file, it was difficult to set up the chrome driver.

 Overall this was a great challenge where I could implement my skills and also learn new concepts.